How To Write A Press Release Email in 2025

 No journalist will take an email ridden with spelling errors seriously.

-It’s callous and shows them that you don’t really care about your press release.
+It’s callous and shows them you don’t care about your press release.

-Do what bloggers do and go over your press release email thrice.
+Do what bloggers do and go over your press release email three times.
 Read it and re-read it until you know it word-for-word!

 Remember, all it takes is a couple of spelling errors to lose a journalist.
 A five-minute spell-check before you share a pitch could do wonders for your success rate.

-Most people believe that their job is done once their press release is accepted.
+Most people believe their job is done once their press release is accepted.

 They’re wrong.

 You now have an opportunity to build a long-term relationship with this journalist.
 I’ll use the customer service analogy again.
-You need to bend over backward to try and help them now.
-Be it a quote, clarifications, additions – make it as easy on the customer as possible!
+You need to bend over backward to try to help them now.
+Be it a quote, clarifications, or additions, make it as easy on the customer as possible!

-By doing this, the journalist is going to view you as a helpful source.
-You’re going to be someone they like to work with.
+By doing this, the journalist will view you as a helpful source and someone they would like to work with.

 So the next time they need some insights or a quote, guess who they’ll reach out to?